 Personal liking effect - Interviewers may make decisions on the basis of whether they personally like or dislike the candidate.

 Our behavioural science research suggests that to avoid instinctive or hasty judgements interviewers should pre-commit to a set of interview questions that are directly related to performance on the job.
-Structuring the interview can help improve its ability to predict performance in the job and a growing number of employers take this approach.
+Structuring the interview can help improve its ability to predict performance in the job.
 A structured interview means that:

 - Questions are planned carefully before the interview.